swiss-territorial-data-lab/proj-roadsurf/README.md

 ├── img                         # Image folder for the readme ├── scripts
 |   ├── functions               # Functions files
-|   ├── preprocessing           # One-time scripts used in preprocessing
+|   ├── preprocessing           # Scripts used in preprocessing
-|   ├── road_segmentation       # Scripts used in the procedure based on the road segmentation
+|   ├── road_segmentation       # Scripts used in the procedure based on deep learning and using the STDL's object detector
 |   ├── sandbox                 # Scripts that were not implemented in the final procedure
-|   ├── statistical_analysis    # Scripts used in the procedure based on the supervised classification
+|   ├── statistical_analysis    # Scripts used in the procedure based on machine learning
 ```

-### Workflow
+### Deep learning workflow
 <figure align="center">
 <image src="img/road_segmentation_flow.jpeg" alt="flow for the road segmentation">
 </figure>